catdad/jsForm/README.md

 ##Credits

-My geography department has asked for an app like this several times.
-I finally created this so that they, and anyone else can use.
+My geography department has asked for a participatory GIS app various times.
+I finally created a sample app, and this library came from the need for a stupid-simple way to create complex custom questions.